EhlOps/ehlos/README.md

 The command used to assemble boot.s is `i686-elf-as boot.s -o boot.o`

 This command uses the boot assembler we created earlier in [How to install tools for OS work](#how-to-install-tools-for-os-work)

+You can compile the kernel by running `i686-elf-gcc -c kernel.c -o kernel.o -std=gnu99 -ffreestanding -O2 -Wall -Wextra`

+The kernel can then be linked to the bootloader by running `i686-elf-gcc -T linker.ld -o ehlos.bin -ffreestanding -O2 -nostdlib boot.o kernel.o -lgcc`

+You can verify that `ehlos.bin` is multiboot compliant by moving to the `src` directory and running `./check-multiboot.sh`

+To create the ISO, run `grub-mkrescue -o ehlos.iso iso` from the root directory of this repo

+### Running the OS

+To run a virtual version of the system, run the following command: `qemu-system-i386 -cdrom ehlos.iso`

+**IMPORTANT**: QEMU must be configured to boot things from BIOS, not just UEFI.